EmT7/work-day-life-changer/README.md

 # Work Day Life Changer

-## Week 5 Challenge: Univeristy of Oregon Bootcamp
+## Week 5 Challenge: University of Oregon Bootcamp

 ## User Story
 AS AN employee with a busy schedule: